hakanayaz/PIRQ_Draft/Module 1/C:C++/README.md

 After creating the AST, the results are pretty intuitive to understand.
 For example, the top-level declaration is the function declaration because we start our code by defining the function.
 Then parameter and variable declarations come, and every line of code contains information about the location and the token.

-# Intermediate Representation
+## Intermediate Representation

-Next step is the intermediate representation step.
-In this step main goal is creating human readable file (.ll) creation.
+The next step is the intermediate representation step.
+This step's primary goal is to create a human-readable file (.ll).
 An intermediate representation (IR) is the data structure or code used internally by a compiler or virtual machine to represent source code.
-IR is a abstract machine language code, gives operation of target machine (not specific to any particular machine) and independent of source language.
-In module one our goal is using different languages but creating the same IR file.
+IR is an abstract machine language code that gives the operation of the target machine (not specific to any particular machine) and is independent of the source language.
+In module one, we aim to use different languages but create the same IR file.

 To be able to do this we will use `clang` again.